Alcoa: Jamaica

 Alcoa formed the Alcoa Minerals of Jamaica subsidiary on the island in 1959, shipping their first load of bauxite in 1963 from Rocky Point.
 Later in 1972, Alcoa established a 500,000 tonne per year refinery that processes bauxite into alumina.
 They have continued to upgrade the plant through the years, and it is now capable of 1,425,000 tonnes per year.
 In 1988, the Jamaican government gained a 50% share in the subsidiary and renamed the operation to Jamalco, Alcoa being the managing partner.
 Expansion of the operation in 2007 resulted in Alcoa owning 55% of the operation.
 Alcoa continues to mine bauxite in the Jamaican parishes of Clarendon and Manchester, while competitors' operations occur in nearby parishes.

 Dominican Republic

 In the 1970s, Alcoa negotiated with the Dominican Republic government concerning its bauxite mining operations.
 The U.S. Department of State expressed concerns that the Dominican Republic might follow Jamaica's lead in imposing higher taxes on Alcoa's operations.
-This period was marked by intense discussions and negotiations regarding the taxation and revenue from bauxite mining, highlighting the complexities of international business operations and the impact of global commodity markets on local economies.

-Alcoa Road, also known as El Aceitillar, is a part of Alcoa's legacy in the Dominican Republic.
-Originally constructed for a bauxite mine, it now leads to Sierra de Bahoruco National Park.
-This area offers an opportunity to observe endemic species and serves as a reminder of the environmental dimensions of industrial operations.
-Alcoa Road transitioned from an access route for mining to a gateway for environmental observation.